devscast/config-ts/README.md

 - **Typed placeholders**: `%env(number:PORT)%`, `%env(boolean:FEATURE)%`, `%env(string:NAME)%`
   - When the entire value is a single placeholder, typed forms produce native values (number/boolean).
   - When used inside larger strings (e.g. `"http://%env(API_HOST)%/v1"`), placeholders are interpolated as text.
-- **TypeScript configs**: call `env("DB_HOST")`; the helper is available globally when the module is evaluated
-  - For tighter autocomplete you can build a project-local accessor via `createEnvAccessor(["DB_HOST", "DB_PORT"] as const)`
+- **Inline objects**: placeholders work the same way; combine them with Zod preprocessors for complex shapes (arrays, URLs, etc.).

 The `env()` helper throws when the variable is missing.
 Provide a default with `env("PORT", { default: "3000" })` or switch to `env.optional("PORT")`.

 ### Dotenv loading

-`loadConfig` automatically understands `.env` files when the `env` option is provided.
+`defineConfig` automatically understands `.env` files when the `env` option is provided.
 The resolver honours the following precedence, mirroring Symfony's Dotenv component:

 1. `.env` (or `.env.dist` when `.env` is missing)
 2. `.env.local` (skipped when `NODE_ENV === "test"`)